Sustainable Living Actions

 What are you doing already?
 No doubt a good start, but it's probably time to take stock and be ready to learn more!

 Our learning guides show what you can do

 The publications are virus-scanned, quite detailed and illustrated.
 They include more web-links.
-Get them free once you have registered in a participating district or city; or for a fee if your council is not yet a member.
+Get them free from here once you have registered in a participating district or city; or pay fee for a password if your council is not yet a member.
 They are PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed on your computer.

-Reading this material on-screen is possible, and you can save the PDF to your computer for later reference or for printing.
-We know that many people prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or join a study group.
+Read the guides on-screen or can save the PDF to your computer for later reference or for printing.
+You can share them with your local study group but may not republish or sell them.
+We know that many people prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or take part in a study group.

 Margaret uses a thermostat and a timer on her oil-filled radiator to control when it turns on and off, so that the room is warm before she arrives, without wasting electricity.
 Sometimes getting the right technology is a better investment for comfort and efficiency, than relying on remembering to turn heaters on and off.

 Other easy actions to trim electricity bills include: